LearnersGuild/partners/Guiding Principles/Strategy.md

 # Strategy
 ## Emphasizing Scale over Quality

 At the core of a for profit education business is a trade off between quality and scale.
 Learners Guild mission is to build highly scalable learning communities.
 We approach our business with the question: “How can this highly scalable design be of excellent quality?” rather than “How can this excellent quality design scale?”.
-Any feature too complex to scale (for example, if it depends on rockstar, high talented individuals) is cut.
+Any feature too complex to scale (for example, if it depends on rockstar, highly talented individuals) is cut.

 ## Emphasizing Experimentation over Planning

-Instead of spending time and energy attempting to “Predict and Control”, we run our business, and build our offerings through a process of “Dynamic Steering”.
-Our focus is on designing and building an agile framework where small, rapid, experiments are conducted, learned from, and improved on.<sup name="a1">[1](#f1)</sup>
+Instead of spending time and energy attempting to “Predict and Control”, we run our business and build our offerings through a process of “Dynamic Steering”.
+Our focus is on designing and building an agile framework where small, rapid experiments are conducted, learned from, and improved upon.<sup name="a1">[1](#f1)</sup>

 ## Emphasizing Opinionated Defaults over Personalized Customization